Jeanbulambo/hello-rails-back-end/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This is the hello world project as one app with Webpack
+> This is the hello Rails Backend

 <details>
   <summary>Client</summary>